HD60Hz/squad-lab1-store/README.md

         ...
 ```

-When we choose the command 0 to exit we get :
+When we choose the command 0 to exit we get:

 Result:
 <pre>
-        Items count : 13
+        Items count: 13

 	 0  -  Exit
 	 1  -  List inventory